 “Jesus Missing – Please Return!”

-I was walking our dog as I approached my neighbor’s house and saw a sign by her beautiful manger she puts out every year.
-It said, “Baby Jesus missing – please return.”
+As I walked our dog and approached my neighbor’s house, a sign by her beautiful manger she puts out every year drew my attention.
+It read, “Baby Jesus missing – please return.”
 I couldn’t help but think, yeah, he’s missing alright!
 Sadly, He’s missing from more than just her manger scene.
 He’s being taken completely out of Christmas and society.

 Every time I hear someone say “Happy Holidays”, I think, even the word “holiday” originally meant “holy day.”
 (The word holiday comes from the Old English word hāligdæg (hālig “holy” + dæg “day” = holy day.
 The word referred to special religious days.)
 So what’s holy about it without Jesus?
 Jesus IS the reason for the season.
 Apart from Him it’s not really a holiday because it’s no longer a “holy day.”
 Why are we buying presents?
 Whose birthday is it?